 Here are 11 of the most common reasons teenagers breakup

 The average age of the first breakup is 16 years old.
-From a study by Columbia University, this statistic shows that it’s not uncommon for teenagers to experience heartbreak.
+A study by Columbia University, this statistic shows that it’s not uncommon for teenagers to experience heartbreak.
 In today’s post, we’ll be exploring some of the top reasons why teens break up.

-Research shows that the top 11 reasons for teenage breakups are:
+Research shows that the top 11 common reasons for teenage breakups are:

 Religious differences or not being willing to compromise moral values can cause conflicts that lead to a breakup.
 Kids in high school usually have an idea of how they want to live their lives, and when it doesn’t match up with their partner’s beliefs, that can cause tension.